ppeetteerrs/obsidian-zola/README.md

-# Zola-PKM
+# Obsidian-Zola

-This repo is a Zola theme made for converting simple Markdown personal knowledge management (PKM) systems into a Zola website.
-It has only been tested on Obsidian.

-*Note: use together with `convert.py` in the example repo for a full Obsidian conversion.*
+This repo contains an easy-to-use (read: simplistic) solution for converting an Obsidian Personal Knowledge Management System (read: bunch of random Markdowns) into a Zola site.

+Disclaimer: This repo is forked from the [Adidoks](https://github.com/aaranxu/adidoks) theme.
+However, several changes are made to alter / improve the use experience.

+## Usage
+- Step 1: Create a git repo out of your Obsidian directory.
+- Step 2: Copy `netlify.example.toml` into `<your_obsidian_dir>/netlify.toml` and change the placeholders.
+- Step 3: Commit and push your changes to git repository, create a netlify site using your repo.
+Make sure that the `SITE_URL` in `netlify.toml` matches your actual netlify site url.
+- Step 4: Enjoy your new site!

+## Examples
 [Example site](https://peteryuen.netlify.app/)

 [Example repo](https://github.com/ppeetteerrs/obsidian-pkm)

-# Features

-This repo is forked from the [Adidoks](https://github.com/aaranxu/adidoks) theme.
-However, several changes are made to alter / improve the use experience.
+## Features (vs the original AdiDoks)

+First of all, this repo is fully customized for Obsidian PKMs.
+Of course you can still use it like a regular Zola theme, but it might lack some flexibility in terms of customization.

-## Enhancements
+### Enhancements

 **Search Function**